Instinction (song): Aftermath

 In the wake of "She Loved Like Diamond", Chris Wright, founder of Chrysalis Records, was ready to give up on Spandau Ballet.
 In his 2004 autobiography To Cut a Long Story Short, Hadley expressed his certainty that "Instinction" had "persuaded Chrysalis that we were worth another chance.
 I have no doubt that in the current climate, where there is no room for failure, we would have been dropped."
 Kemp's concern about the Blitz crowd, however, became a reality as their popularity was now considered too mainstream to be of interest to London's nightclub crowd.
 He now felt free to write without worrying what new trends were popping up on the club scene and was eager to get started.

 He immediately wanted to try another approach at incorporating the American Jewish music that had an eastern European feel like he had on "She Loved Like Diamond".
 The song he came up with was "Gold", which would be recorded for the next album along with another track that Horn was especially interested in, "Pleasure".
 Horn wanted to start working on "Pleasure" right away, but after a day of rehearsals in which drummer John Keeble was unable to meet Horn's standard of perfection, the new producer was ready to replace him.
 Kemp rejected the idea, and Horn decided to end his work with the band.
 Kemp told Smash Hits magazine in 1982, "We couldn't have worked with Trevor because he was too overpowering, too dogmatic."

 Dagger suggested producers Tony Swain and Steve Jolley, who had recently worked with Bananarama, so the band presented the duo with several songs Kemp had finished writing.
 The plan was to have them produce just one single to get a sense if they were right for the group before committing to anything more, and although "Communication" was considered, the song Jolley chose for their assignment was the "up-tempo, more obvious pop sing-along" titled "Lifeline".
-Spandau Ballet was credited alongside Jolley and Swain as producers of "Lifeline", which went to number 7 on the UK Singles Chart in the fall of 1982, as well as their next album, True, which spent a week at number 1 on the UK Albums Chart in 1983.
+Spandau Ballet was credited alongside Jolley and Swain as producers of "Lifeline", which went to number 7 on the UK Singles Chart in the autumn of 1982, as well as their next album, True, which spent a week at number 1 on the UK Albums Chart in 1983.